 7. Symmetry and Structure: The Backbone of Victorian Gardens

 A hallmark of Victorian garden design is its structure and strong sense of order.
-Inspired by classical geometry, Victorian gardens often feature formal garden design and symmetrical layouts with neatly clipped boxwood hedges, defined borders, and axial pathways.
-Garden beds are shaped into ovals, circles, or rectangles, often arranged to reflect balance and proportion.
+Inspired by classical geometry, Victorian gardens often feature formal layouts and symmetrical compositions with neatly clipped boxwood hedges, defined borders, and axial pathways.
+Garden beds are shaped into ovals, circles, or rectangles, often arranged to reflect balance and proportion—core principles of landscape design.

 Incorporating this structure into your own Victorian landscape doesn’t mean sacrificing creativity.
-Instead, symmetry will be used as a visual anchor.
+Instead, symmetry acts as a visual anchor.
 You can centralize a fountain or statue by placing matching flower beds on each side, or use a pathway to divide your garden into elegant, walkable quadrants.
 These formal layouts not only evoke the Victorian aesthetic but also make your garden easier to maintain and navigate.

 6. Abundant Plantings: A Botanical Celebration of the Victorian Era